mstussi/stem_brazil/README.md

 The [CBO](https://concla.ibge.gov.br/classificacoes/por-tema/ocupacao/classificacao-brasileira-de-ocupacoes.html) (Classificação Brasileira de Ocupações)  is the Brazilian statistical standard to classify workers into occupational categories.
 It describes and orders occupations within a hierarchical structure that makes it possible to aggregate information regarding the workforce, according to occupational characteristics that concern the nature of the workforce and the content of the work.
 We classify STEM occupations based on [a definition](https://www.bls.gov/soc/attachment_c_stem.pdf) proposed by the United States Bureau of Labor Statistics (USBLS) for the [2010-SOC](https://www.bls.gov/soc/2010/home.htm) (Standard Occupational Classification).
 For each of the 622 CBO-2002 four-digit occupational codes, a correspondence was sought among the SOC-2010 set of 97 STEM occupations listed by USBLS.
 FALAR DA CBO DOMILICIAR.

+The 'Household CBO' ([CBO-Domiciliar](https://concla.ibge.gov.br/images/concla/estrutura/CBODomicilar.xls)) presents small differences in relation to the CBO-2002.
+It was used in the 2000's Demographic Census as a provisional version of the CBO, available at the time it was carried out, called CBO-Domiciliar.
+The CBO-Domiciliar was later implemented in the other IBGE household surveys from 2002 onwards, such as [PNAD](https://www.ibge.gov.br/estatisticas/sociais/populacao/9127-pesquisa-nacional-por-amostra-de-domicilios.html?=&t=o-que-e)(National Survey by Household Sample).

+The 2000 Demographic Census used a provisional version of the CBO, The CBO-Domiciliar presents small differences in relation to the CBO- 2002.

 <h4> Educational Degrees in the Brazillian Superior Education Censuses </h4>